-The bill would amend statutes in the KLCA and the Cereal Malt Beverage Act (CMBA) to expand the days and times when retail sales of alcoholic liquor and CMB are allowed.
+The bill would amend statutes in the KLCA and the Cereal Malt Beverage Act (CMBA) to expand the time when retail sales of alcoholic liquor and CMB are allowed.

-Under current law, a city or county may choose to allow sales of alcoholic liquor and CMB on Sundays between noon and 8 p.m., and sales are prohibited on Easter Sunday, Memorial Day, Independence Day, and Labor Day.
-The bill would allow sales on Sundays between 10 a.m. and 8 p.m. and on Memorial Day, Independence Day, and Labor Day.
+Under current law, a city or county may choose to allow sales of alcoholic liquor and CMB on Sundays, except on certain holidays, between noon and 8 p.m.
+The bill would allow sales on Sundays, except on those certain holidays listed in continuing law, between 10 a.m. and 8 p.m.